SocialMachineLab/ArtworkOntology/interview/interview.md

 ## Important Note

-It is important to recognize that the concept maps included in this document are based on an older version of Arto and do not accurately represent the current version.
+It is important to recognise that the concept maps included in this document are based on an older version of Arto and do not accurately represent the current version.
 These maps were crafted prior to recent updates, which may have introduced significant changes.

 ## Introduction